Is HHC Legal? Understanding Its Status Under International Law

 Is HHC about to be scheduled under international law?

 Editor’s note – This article is part of our continuing series on international legal developments in cannabis law.
-Kight Law attorney Anthony Traurig, who resides in Europe and has significant experience in the international sector via his work with CannIntelligence, discusses the rapidly changing legal landscape for HHC in the EU and beyond.
-Click here to read his December 2024 article about Thailand. -Rod Kight
+Kight Law attorney Anthony Traurig, based in Europe and experienced internationally through his work with CannIntelligence, discusses the rapidly changing legal landscape for HHC in the EU and beyond.

 The UN Commission on Narcotic Drugs (CND) is meeting in March in Vienna with one agenda item that will be of significant consequence for the global cannabinoid industry – whether to place hexahydrocannabinol (HHC) in Schedule II of the UN Convention on Psychotropic Substances.
 And one major voting bloc – the European Union – has already made its vote clear.